The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 I’d recommend you to book a 2.5-hour tour with Historical Walk if you’re keen to learn more about the heart of the city.

-As early as 9 am, I began my tour from Old Stock Market (1) , it’s where Manek Chowk (3) locates.
+As early as 9 am, I began my tour from Old Stock Market (1) , which is where Manek Chowk (3)is located.
 Stack up of tables, the market is very much empty.
 Behind the Stock Market, Rani no Hajiro is a complex of tombs of Ahmed Shah’s Queens.
 Mahurat Ni Pol (27) is on the same market.
 You will see a blue plaque.
 Chandla Ol is an old market for brass pooja items.
 In 120 meters on Gandhi Street, you will find many bookstores under a bridge.
-That’s known as Fernandes Bridge (7) .
+That’s known as Fernandes Bridge (7).

 I already lost myself here.
 Get some snacks and tea!

-I walked to Chaumukhji Ni Pol for Dodhia Haveli , which has converted to a guesthouse now.
-The entrance pillars and the splendid motifs carving are worth walking here.
-Some famous Jain temples on this walk including Shantinath Jain Derasar and Ajitnath Bhagwan Jain Derasar
+I walked to Chaumukhji Ni Pol for Dodhia Haveli, which has been converted to a guesthouse now.
+The entrance pillars and the splendid motifs carved are worth walking here.
+Some famous Jain temples on this walk include Shantinath Jain Derasar and Ajitnath Bhagwan Jain Derasar.

 Maybe you think you have to go to Adalaji to see the stepwell.
 Amritavarishini Vav is on Ghandi Road, 1km from Chaumukhji Ni Pol.

-My final destination is Shree Swaminarayan Mandir Kalupur .
-Noorani Bara Handi looks a little shady from outside; it serves delicious varieties of kebab and other tandooris.
-Azad Restaurant & Corporate Sweets, Zaveriwad is a place for sweet and snacks, but also serves vegetarian meals.
+My final destination is Shree Swaminarayan Mandir Kalupur, and Noorani Bara Handi looks a little shady from the outside; it serves delicious varieties of kebab and other tandooris.
+Azad Restaurant & Corporate Sweets, Zaveriwad, is a place for sweets and snacks, but also serves vegetarian meals.

 Useful Information